-Reading logs is always something you just have to do, but the Intune logs are not easy to read without tools like CMTrace on the user's device.
-(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its own Out-Gridview console for easy filtering when searching for keywords.
+You have to read logs, but the Intune logs are difficult without tools like CMTrace on the user's device.
+(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its Out-Gridview console for easy filtering when searching for keywords.

-I wrote a blog post about where you could use PowerShell scripts in Endpoint Manager here, but I didn't mention the possibility to use it in Compliance Policies.
+I wrote a blog post about where you could use PowerShell scripts in Endpoint Manager here, but I didn't mention the possibility of using it in Compliance Policies.
 In this blog post, I will 🙂

-For Endpoint Manager testing I need a VM connected to the tenant of the customer.
-This involves deploying a Windows 10 or 11 VM, changing hardware settings on it (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
+I need a VM connected to the customer's tenant for Endpoint Manager testing.
+This involves deploying a Windows 10 or 11 VM, changing hardware settings (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
 This blog post will show you how to automate the process as much as possible.

 Retrieving the hardware hash for a new laptop or VM involves a few steps.
 Starting PowerShell, configuring the execution policy, installing the get-windowsautopilot script, answering a few prompts, and entering your credentials to upload it to your environment.
-In this blog post I will show you a way to minimize the number of steps needed.
+In this blog post, I will show you how to minimize the number of steps needed.

-There are things in Endpoint Manager that are just easier to do with PowerShell scripts, this blog post describes where and how you can use these.
+There are things in Endpoint Manager that are easier to do with PowerShell scripts.
+This blog post describes where and how you can use these.

-Printers and their drivers are not always the most fun part of IT 😉 Since PrintNightMare has become more difficult for users to add printers to their workstations, this blog post describes how you can add printers using Endpoint Manager and PowerShell in an easy way.
+Printers and their drivers are not always the most fun part of IT 😉 Since PrintNightMare has become more difficult for users to add printers to their workstations, this blog post describes how you can easily add printers using Endpoint Manager and PowerShell.

-For one of our customers, I made a script that adds printers to their Endpoint Manager clients using a CSV file for data like FQDN of the printer, model, and location of the printer.
-In this blog post I will show you how to do that with a few example printers.
+For one of our customers, I made a script that adds printers to their Endpoint Manager clients using a CSV file for data like the FQDN of the printer, model, and location.
+In this blog post, I will show you how to do that with a few example printers.